graphql/graphql-spec/spec/Section 5 -- Validation.md

 Literal values must be compatible with the type expected in the position they are found as per the coercion rules defined in the Type System chapter.

-The type expected in a position include the type defined by the argument a value is provided for, the type defined by an input object field a value is provided for, and the type of a variable definition a default value is provided for.
+The type expected in a position includes the type defined by the argument a value is provided for, the type defined by an input object field a value is provided for, and the type of a variable definition a default value is provided for.